 What Can You Compost with a Tumbler Bin?

 A tumbler is really no different than a compost heap – except it keeps everything contained.
 You can add the usual brown and green waste to your bin for composting.
+We use one along with our Lomi countertop composter.

 - Pine needles